amandeepmittal/amanhimself.dev/content/posts/top-nodejs-libraries-and-tools-for-machine-learning.md

 Other use cases for this library can be found in the link below.
 Some of them are listed here:

 - Serialization: you might want to train a classifier on your home computer, and use it on a remote server.
 To do this, you should somehow convert the trained classifier to a string, send the string to the remote server, and deserialize it there.
-- Mutli-label classification: In binary classification, you get the output either as `0` or `1` .
+- Multi-label classification: In binary classification, you get the output either as `0` or `1` .
 On multi-label, , the output is a set of zero or more labels.

 [**erelsgl/limdu**](https://github.com/erelsgl/limdu)